sense-finance/sense-v1/README.md

 yarn install # or npm install

 # Run basic tests suite against a local chain.
 This is all tests ending in .t.sol
-# All tests run with underlying, target and stake aas ERC20 compliant tokens wth 18 decimals
+# All tests run with underlying, target and stake as ERC20 compliant tokens with 18 decimals
 yarn test

 # Run mainnet tests (against a mainnet fork).
-This is all tests endng in .tm.sol
+This is all tests ending in .tm.sol
-# All tests run with underlying, target and stake aas ERC20 compliant tokens wth 18 decimals
+# All tests run with underlying, target and stake as ERC20 compliant tokens with 18 decimals
 # (unless they use existing tokens)
 yarn test:mainnet